 Ohio Rep. Jim Jordan takes workhorse-showhorse divide to extremes

-U.S. Rep. Jim Jordan (R-OH) attends a House Judiciary Committee markup, on September 12, 2019 in Washington, DC.
+U.S. Rep. Jim Jordan (R-OH) attends a House Judiciary Committee meeting.
 (Photo by Mark Wilson/Getty Images)

 WASHINGTON — One of the most influential members of Congress — and most ardent defenders of President Donald Trump — is also one of the least active legislatively.